Jacques-on-Call/edit-ui/ARCHITECTURE.md

 1.  **`package.json` Strategy**: The dual `package.json` setup is intentional.
 The root `package.json` is for the user's Astro site build.
 The `easy-seo/package.json` is for the editor application itself, which has its own deployment workflow.

+2.  **Sprint 5.4 & 5.5 Completion**: Sprints 5.4 and 5.5 introduced significant improvements to the visual editor, including a new layered editing model, a mobile-first UX polish, and a number of stability and security enhancements.

+3.  **Backend Hardening**: Several backend hardening fixes were applied, including improved 404 handling in the `/api/file` endpoint and UTF-8 safe decoding in the `/api/get-file-content` and `/api/assign-layout` endpoints.

-2.  **Repository Flexibility**: The current design assumes each user has a repository with an Astro project structure (e.g., `src/pages`).
+4.  **Repository Flexibility**: The current design assumes each user has a repository with an Astro project structure (e.g., `src/pages`).
 Future work may involve making the application more flexible to handle different project structures or non-Astro sites.

 3.  **Error Handling**: There is a recognized need to improve user-facing error messages across the application to be more explicit about what went wrong and how to fix it.
 The pattern in `EditorPage.jsx` is a good model to follow.